Derick1530/personal-website/content/learning-how-to-create-tiktok-content.md

 ---
-title: I am learning how to create TikTok content
+title: Learning how to create TikTok content
-description: Leaning into my curiosity and compulsion to make videos using just my phone
+description: I’m finally leaning into my curiosity and compulsion to make videos using just my phone.
 updatedAt: 2022-07-23
 type: Thought
 ---